ares-emulator/ares/README.md

-  --shader shader        Specify GLSL shader name to load (requires OpenGL driver) --setting name=value   Specify a value for a setting --dump-all-settings    Show a list of all existing settings and exit
+  --shader shader        Specify GLSL shader name to load (requires OpenGL driver) --setting name=value   Specify a value for a setting --dump-all-settings    Show a list of all existing settings and exit --no-file-prompt       Do not prompt to load (optional) additional roms (eg: 64DD)
 ```

 The --system option is useful when the system type cannot be auto-detected.